farhadsaff/TDI_MILESTONE_PROJECT/README.md

 In the future, I would like to add prediction methods (using ML techniques), and explore the statistics parameters of assigned stocks.

 I created a session for plotting and hopefully I will add prediction sessions in the near future.

+Here is the link to the website (https://tdi-milestoe-stockfinder.herokuapp.com/submit)